 If City offices are announced to be closed due to inclement weather, all non-emergency essential exempt level staff will receive their regular pay for the day of closure.
-For non-emergency essential hourly employees on a day of closure, a full-time employee will receive an amount equivalent to four (4) hours of base pay for the day and a part-time employee will receive an amount equivalent to two (2) hours of base pay for the day.
+For non-emergency essential hourly employees on a day of closure, a full-time non-exempt employee will receive an amount equivalent to four (4) hours of base pay for the day at their regular hourly rate.